-In the wake of disasters such as Hurricane Harvey, people want to help.
+In the wake of disasters, people want to help.
 However, even the best intentions can create what emergency managers refer to as the “disaster within a disaster.”
 Donations can quickly overwhelm a community that is dealing with catastrophic loss.
 It is important that individuals and organizations asking for help and groups that want to assist carefully evaluate the who, what, when, where, and how of those requests.
 Coordination is commonly referred to as Donations Management.

 The following guidance is based upon best practices, lessons learned, and recommendations of emergency management officials:

 Communicate: One of the biggest hurdles in Donations Management is identifying the person(s) who are authorized to make donations requests and the mediums they use to communicate that information.
 People want to help, so once someone mentions needs, unsolicited donations arrive whether or not the items are immediately needed or even appropriate.
 Therefore, public information and communication is a pivotal part of the process.
 Be timely and efficient with communication, ensure that you are not overwhelming your audience with requests, and know when to say enough, is enough.
 Realize that a request on social media may never go away, so even when needs are met, donations may continue to pour in.
 The key to effective communication is to identify social media and mainstream mediums for “official” information about needs, status, and guidance for delivery.

 Be specific: Know what to ask for, including the quantity needed.
 Place restrictions upon the items (new, used, types, quantities, etc.) you will accept.
 Don’t be afraid to ask for exact size or type of item.
 Consider prioritizing requests to meet immediate needs.
 Additional requests can be made as the recovery process continues.
 A good way to avoid duplication is to work with organizations already providing items and assistance as part of their disaster responsibilities.